 Summer is the height of the travel season in Germany.
 Enjoy warm temperatures, long and sunny days, although be aware that the country receives its maximum rainfall in midsummer.

 No matter the weather, there are colorful open-air festivals, biergartens are well and truly open and enjoyed, swimming in outdoor pools and beaches and many outdoor activities.
 This is the party season of drinking outdoors and taking your clothes off (yes, really).
-Just watch out for the summer wasps that seem to enjoy this season as well.

 Also remember that these summer pleasures often translate into the highest airfares and hotel rates, and lines in front of popular tourist attractions can become very long.
 Make sure to book early!